 Special to the Mercury News

-JACKIE SPEIER, (D-San Mateo), represents the 12th Congressional District.
-She wrote this article for this newspaper.
+U.S. Rep. Jackie Speier (D-San Mateo) represents the 14th Congressional District.
+She wrote this for this newspaper.